siyul-park/uniflow/docs/user_extension.md

 }
 ```

-**Temporary Execution**: Execute workflows intermittently and remove the runtime afterward.
-This method uses the embedded runtime environment, suitable for environments where workflows are executed temporarily:
+**Temporary Execution**: Execute a workflow temporarily and then remove the execution environment.
+This approach is suitable for running workflows in temporary environments.

 ```go
 r := runtime.New(runtime.Config{